The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Immediate Actions Required

-• Avoid opening markdown files from untrusted or unknown sources in Markdown Explorer 0.1.1
+• Stop opening untrusted markdown files in Markdown Explorer 0.1.1 until a patched build is verified

 Patch Information